 - They feel like their kids should get more than they did when they were children

-- They fear that denying heir kids their desires would be depriving them as they had been deprived as kids
+- They fear that denying their kids their desires would be depriving them as they had been deprived as kids

 Do you agree with these sentiments?

-Parents who always do everything possible to avoid saying no to their children will eventually feel the desire to impose limits at one point in time.
-This process will not be a smooth one for the arent and the kid.
+Parents who always do everything possible to not say no to their children will eventually feel the desire to impose limits at one point in time.
+This process will not be a smooth one for the parent and the kid.
 When your kid gets used to getting all they ask for, denying them this luxury makes them feel deprived.

-If you budge, you are sending a message to your kid that “no” only means no when you do not act.
+If you give in, you are sending a message to your kid that “no” only means no when you do not act.
 They will know that when they plead, cry or wine, you’ll give them what they want.
-Giving in makes your kids cringe-inducing tendencies to grow and reoccur frequently, and you may find it difficult to curb in the future.
+Giving in makes your kids cringe-inducing tendencies grow and reoccur frequently, and you may find it difficult to curb in the future.

 Children need to learn.
 And learning involves setting limits.
 Parents also need to be courageous and strong enough to withstand the emotional onslaught brought by the frustration, anger, sadness and any other forms of upset from their kids.
 This sort of distress tolerance may prove difficult for most parents.

-No parent is happy when their kids are angry at them, but continuously giving in to your child’s demands desires and wishes become detrimental to their future well being.
+No parent is happy when their kids are angry at them, but continuously giving in to your child’s demands desires and wishes becomes detrimental to their future well-being.
 They grow up with unrealistic expectations of how the world works.
-They view the world as existing to fulfill their perceived needs, and this makes it harder for them to succeed in life when they encounter circumstances that are indifferent to those needs.
+They view the world as existing to fulfil their perceived needs, and this makes it harder for them to succeed in life when they encounter circumstances that are indifferent to those needs.

-Children need to gain experience in learning how to delay gratification and coping with the limits placed on them.
-The resilience developed by your kid from those experiences lasts them a lifetime, while their anger and upset directed at you is temporary
+Children need to gain experience in learning how to delay gratification and cope with these limits placed on them.
+The resilience developed by your kid from these experiences lasts them a lifetime, while their anger and upset directed at you is only temporary